 — Free Speech Rally at the Lincoln Memorial in Washington, D.C., June 25, 2017

 "Even people who are apolitical, who just want to fulfill this American dream of having a family and being left alone by everybody, as soon as they realize that they're not going to be able to be left alone by these hordes of third worlders and 'squatamalans' that we're bringing in ...
 These people hate them.
 These people hate their way of life.
 These people will kill them for their things and will kill them for their lifestyle.
 These apolitical actors and citizens are going to have to pick a side here.
 They're going to have to either pick the side that wants to defend them and their way of life and wants to allow this country to remain the country that their grandparents and forefathers and decedents built or their ancestors built or are we going to be fundamentally changed and throw all of that way and allow our hard work and our ancestors hard work be ruined."

 — “Fash the Nation” episode 89: “Stranged and Confused,” September 2017

 “If you really want diversity, just move to South Africa and you’ll get all the diversity that you want.
 You’ll also get raped and beaten and murdered with a power drill, but hey, it’s diverse!”

-James Allsup attended Bothell High School, in Bothell, Washington, until 2013.
-Upon graduation, Allsup enrolled at Washington State University (WSU) where he studied political science and minored in criminal justice and Chinese.
+James Allsup attended Bothell High School, in Bothell, Washington, until 2014.
+Upon graduation, Allsup enrolled at Washington State University (WSU) where he studied political science.

 Allsup was also the chairman of the Washington College Republican Federation, an organization that works with the Washington Republican Party and the College Republican National Committee to help establish College Republican clubs at Washington schools.
 He served in the role from April 23, 2016 until April 29, 2017.